-- 1.Life coach certification is not legally required in Massachusetts — life coach certification is voluntary but recommended
+- 1.No license is required to become a certified life coach in Massachusetts — certification is voluntary but recommended for credibility

 - 2.Life coaches in Massachusetts earn avg $58,324/yr, 8% above the $54,000 national average